-Eight public beaches will reopen in the city, Mayor de Blasio announced on Wednesday, which means New Yorkers will have the opportunity to go for a swim and cool off at the following spots:
+Eight public beaches have reopened in the city, according to the mayor’s office, which means New Yorkers have the opportunity to go for a swim and cool off at the following spots:

 —Orchard Beach, the Bronx